 Although this feature is enabled by default on WordPress sites, you may encounter issues viewing your post revisions.

-However, it does not mean that the revisions are not being stored on your server, it is just hidden from your dashboard.
+However, it does not mean that the WordPress revision history are not being stored on your server, it is just hidden from your WordPress dashboard.

 One of the reasons you may not be seeing post revisions may simply be that that you have not saved the post, so there are no revisions to display.
 However, as soon as you save your post, it will automatically show up.
 Below are other common causes of this issue in WordPress.